bsmithwick/gen-ai-intro-presentation/README.md

     4. Extract with https://github.com/attardi/wikiextractor
     5. `node act3-preload.mjs`  You'll need to comment out the kill switch first.
 This takes several hours, and you'll spend about $6 on Bedrock embeddings.
 You could also run Ollama or similar locally instead of using Bedrock.

 There are usage examples at the top of each `act*.mjs` script.
+The `/refs` dir contains reference copies of several of the `act*.mjs` scripts with extra stuff commented out, so you can easily copy/paste it in during your demo.

 # Run of show